JuliaSmoothOptimizers/Krylov.jl/docs/src/matrix-free.md

 ## Matrix-free operators

-All methods are matrix-free which means that you only need to provide operator-vector products.
+All methods are matrix-free, which means that you only need to provide operator-vector products.

 The `A`, `M` or `N` input arguments of Krylov.jl solvers can be any object that represents a linear operator.
 That object must implement `*`, for multiplication with a vector, `size()` and `eltype()`.
 For certain methods it must also implement `adjoint()`.

-Some methods only required `A * v` products, whereas other ones also required `A' * u` products.
-In that case, `adjoint(A)` must be implemented too.
+Some methods only require `A * v` products, whereas other ones also require `A' * u` products.
+In the latter case, `adjoint(A)` must also be implemented.

 | A * v                                  | A * v and A' * u                       |
 |:--------------------------------------:|:--------------------------------------:|